NaolShow/TheseScripts/README.md

 - Source code must be made availablewhen the software is distributed
 - A copy of the licence and copyright notice must be included with the software
 - Modifications must be released under the same license when distributing the software.
 In some cases a similar or related license may be used
 - Changes made to the code must be documented

-# Install

-TheseScripts is still in development.
-It is therefore impossible to install
 # Releases

 [Download the software HERE](https://github.com/NaolShow/TheseScripts/releases)